(Extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 This identifies the 'MAKE-UP' of a rope and shows the number of strands in the wire, then the number of wires in the strand.

 Ropes are referred to by diameter.
-The correct way to measure is shown in Fig 8.9.
+The correct way to measure is shown below.

 Generally the centre core of the rope is named the HEART and the centre of the strands the CORE.